lucas-viera/lucasviera/README.md

 * :raising_hand_man:	 Hi, I’m Lucas Viera.
-Feel free to reach me via [Linkedin](https://www.linkedin.com/in/lucasviera/) :inbox_tray:
+Feel free to reach me via [Linkedin][linkedin] :inbox_tray:

-* I began my career as a Telecommunication Engineer :satellite:	 student but during my working year on my **Final Project**, I realized I really loved building projects witj Software.
+* I began my career as a Telecommunication Engineer :satellite:	 student but during my working year on my **Final Project**, I realized I really loved creating projects with Software.
 From that point, my focus was to finish Telecom ASAP :hourglass_flowing_sand: so I could change paths and start learning.

 * I’m currently stydying to become a Software Engineer :man_technologist: while I gain more and more experience working.